Azure/ResourceModules/docs/wiki/The CI environment - Pipeline usage.md

 ## Add a new module pipeline

-To add a new module pipeline we recommend to create a copy of a currently existing module pipeline and adjust all module-specific properties.
+To add a new module pipeline we recommend to create a copy of a currently existing module pipeline and adjust all module-specific properties, e.g. triggers and module paths.
 The registration of the pipeline depends on the [DevOps platform](#devops-tool-specific-guidance) you're using.

 # Operate the dependencies pipeline